-1. precursor to Cultural Service creation

-(Helen P. King and Paul J. Burgess) 9

-2. Access for all?
-Barriers to accessing woodlands and forests in the UK 2.5

-3. (J. Morris, L. O'Brien, B. Ambrose-Oji, A. Lawrence and C. Carter) 25

-(Liz O'Brien) 35

-4. Cultural and ecological well-being through art in forests

-(Dave Pritchard) 44
+1. Woodland freedoms and individualism: nature-situated self-development as a precursor to Cultural Service creation (Helen P. King and Paul J. Burgess) 9 2.
+Access for all?
+Barriers to accessing woodlands and forests in the UK (J. Morris, L. O'Brien, B. Ambrose-Oji, A. Lawrence and C. Carter) 25 3.
+Are we creating problems for the future?
+Children, young people and the concept of 'nature-deficit disorder' (Liz O'Brien) 35 4.
+Cultural and ecological well-being through art in forests (Dave Pritchard) 44

-Eco onomic perspectives on social valuation
+Economic perspectives on social valuation

 5. Tools for sustainability impact assessment of forestry policies: what role for social science?

-6. (David Edwards) 51

-(Judith Hanna) 57

-7. Estimating aggregate amenity value of woodland views using spatial analysis

-(Vadims Sarajevs) 63
+(David Edwards) 51 6.
+Social perspective on the 'ecosystem services' approach: what roles do culture and identity play?
+(Judith Hanna) 57 7.
+Estimating aggregate amenity value of woodland views using spatial analysis (Vadims Sarajevs) 63

-Go vernance, policy and evidence
+Governance, policy and evidence

-8. Constructing partnerships with state forestry: the British experience

-• (Bianca Ambrose-Oji, Anna Lawrence, Jenny Wallace and Amy Stewart) 67

-9. The evolution of community woodlands in Scotland, Wales and England (Anna Lawrence, Zena Wilmot, Phil Tidey, Angela Pollard, Jon Hollingdale, Katy

-Harris, Amanda Calvert and Bianca Ambrose-Oji) 74
+8. Constructing partnerships with state forestry: the British experience (Bianca Ambrose-Oji, Anna Lawrence, Jenny Wallace and Amy Stewart) 67 9.
+The evolution of community woodlands in Scotland, Wales and England (Anna Lawrence, Zena Wilmot, Phil Tidey, Angela Pollard, Jon Hollingdale, Katy Harris, Amanda Calvert and Bianca Ambrose-Oji) 74

-- ·

 10. Measuring the impact of social forestry interventions (Katie Eastaugh) 82 11.
-New virtue in virtuous forests: community woodlands in Scotland a decade on (Dr Rhys Evans) 87 Apr pendix: A copy of the full conference programme and programme 94
+New virtue in virtuous forests: community woodlands in Scotland a decade on (Dr Rhys Evans) 87 App pendix: A copy of the full conference programme and programme 94